captn3m0/captn3m0.github.com/pages/dnscrypt.md

 ```
 ProviderName    2.dnscrypt-cert.captnemo.in
 ProviderKey     053A:DFF2:C5A3:2916:D81A:D88A:6779:2C30:2BAA:D5D2:8032:95E8:5A9B:D22F:8687:1E10
+ResolverAddress 139.59.22.234:4434
-ResolverAddress 139.59.48.222:4434
+#ResolverAddress 139.59.48.222:4434
 ```

-The IP address itself is static and assigned via a Digital Ocean Floating IP.
 You can monitor the uptime of the same at [status.captnemo.in](https://status.captnemo.in/).
+The second IP is a floating IP (which means it won't change), but only supports TCP requests, because of some Digital Ocean issues.
+I'd recommend using the first IP with `TCPOnly=false` (default,recommended) while I sort this with Digital Ocean support.

 For any other queries, please see my [contact page](/contact/).